-Supporting documentation, such as recent closing statements, or information about purchase prices of homes similar to yours can be submitted.
+If you believe that your home has been overvalued compared to similar homes in your area, then you can provide supporting documentation, such as recent closing statements, or purchase prices of homes similar to yours.

 3. Incorrect Property Description

 If a reassessment notice lists an error such as incorrect square footage, classification, or an error that may affect market value, an appeal can be filed.
 Supporting documentation such as property record cards or dated photos may be submitted with your appeal.
 It is important to remember, however, that a minor error does not necessarily indicate an incorrect assessment.